Schedule and Room Assignments

 Day(s): Thu

 In this joyful, play-based class designed for preschoolers ages 3 - 5, children will explore the building blocks of reading through fun and engaging phonological awareness activities.
 Using research-backed strategies inspired by the work of David Kilpatrick and the Zgonc Phonological Awareness Skills Program (Z-PASP), this course will help children develop key pre-reading skills through movement, music, rhythm, and interactive games.
+A supply fee of $10 will be due on the first day of class for classroom materials such as folders, traceable letter screens and a decodable book that they will complete with the instructor.
 Children will develop awareness of syllables, rhyming, alliteration, and the individual sounds in words (phonemes) through playful exercises.
 Activities include clapping syllables, sound matching scavenger hunts, oral blending and segmenting games, and rhyming songs.
 The class is designed to meet children where they are developmentally and nurture their language skills in a supportive, social environment.

 12:00 pm-12:55 pm